Why wealth is important?

 There are two types of debt cycles.
 The short term (lasts a decade) & the long term (lasts over half a century).
-With debt, comes with the spendings & the consumption thus creating demand to keep the economy running.
+With debt, comes spending & consumption thus creating demand to keep the economy running.
 When you have more debt, one which is unserviceable by the income you generate.
 It becomes bad debt and you are in a position of indebtedness.

-When we speak about debt, it’s either personal debt or corporate level debt or one where the government takes up to maintain the economy.
-Yes, the one we are about to see go bad.
-Countries such as the USA, China, Japan, South Korea, and the EU countries are highly indebted in terms of internal or external debt at such rates never seen before.
-In fact, the only previous time we had seen such huge debt comparative to the GDP was at the time of WW2.
+When we speak about debt, it’s either personal debt or corporate level debt or one that the government takes up to maintain the economy.
+Yes, the one we are about to see goes bad.
+Countries such as the USA, China, Japan, South Korea, and the EU countries are highly indebted in terms of internal or external debt at rates never seen before.
+In fact, the only previous time we had seen such huge debt compared to the GDP was at the time of WW2.

 Failure of the Fiat system!